luigicarlini/lab_system-windows/README.md

 .gitignore: List of files and folders to ignore if you're using Git.
 .env: Environment variables like your MongoDB connection string.

-So, the complete project structure might look like:

-telecom_lab_booking/
-├── backend/
-│   ├── ... (as described above)
-└── frontend/
-    ├── ... (as described above)
-This project structure is just a suggestion and could vary depending on the needs and complexity of your project.